Many people have difficulty with the concept of an upside down satellite dish, when on site I am often

 vertical pole together with the crude ubolts and clamp fixing, which are OK for

 The procedure uses an accurate computer-calculated 'look-up' table with settings for magnetic azimuth (compass bearing), dish elevation and LNB offset.
 A wooden pointer is used to retain the compass bearing instead of trying to remember its exact direction.
-There are today, numerous alternatives in place of the paper chart for Android device owners, with offline apps like 'Satellite Director' by Zekitez (although skew figures for Astra Satellites are 7.5 degrees too high) and online web based sites like www.dishpointer.com which can be used to display Mag Azimuth, Elevation and lnb skew having arrived at the camping location if wifi facilities are available. .
+There are today, numerous alternatives in place of the paper chart for Android device owners, with offline apps like 'Satellite Director' by Zekitez (although skew figures for Astra Satellites are 7.5° too high) and online web based sites like www.dishpointer.com which can be used to display Mag Azimuth, Elevation and lnb skew having arrived at the camping location if wifi facilities are available. .

 C/N test levels for 2E and 2F were minimum 10.7db on transponder 10773H, maximum 14.6db on 12581V.

-To make the elevation adjustment easier, an indicator has been designed which can either sit on the face of the dish or the LNB arm and the indicating pointer gives a direct signal elevation reading irrespective of the slope of the terrain.
+To make the elevation adjustment easier, a guide has been designed which sits on the face of the dish, the indicating pointer gives a direct signal elevation reading irrespective of the slope of the terrain.
 The guide which sits on the dish face can be used with a slight rotational adjustment on both UPTURNED and NORMAL mode dishes.
 This shows how easy it is to make using a school protractor (the larger the better) with a junior hacksaw blade cut to size with a pointed end as an indicator mounted at the compass focus.
-Full instruction are available on the CHARTS & PLANS section of this website.
+Full instruction are available on the Charts and Plans Page.

 Another useful aid is a set of 11 hardboard triangles each with a base